The Black Torment: Critical reception

-Despite a handsomely mounted production with fine costumes and a quality cast, the film has largely been considered an inferior example of its kind by authors of movie guides.
-For instance, the entry on it in Horror: The Aurum Film Encyclopedia reads, in part: "This is a crude British attempt to match the Italian horror movies of the period.
-The sloppily constructed plot is set in 1780 (etc)...The film's tone is set in a pre-credit sequence showing a young woman (Ronay) running through the woods trying to escape a murderous rapist.
+Horror: The Aurum Film Encyclopedia says of the film: "This is a crude British attempt to match the Italian horror movies of the period.
+The sloppily constructed plot ...The film's tone is set in a pre-credit sequence showing a young woman (Ronay) running through the woods trying to escape a murderous rapist.
 The cutting is predictable, the sound grossly over-emphatic, the colour ugly and the tension non-existent.
 Sears, so effective in Fisher's The Phantom of the Opera, is miscast as Turner's new bride."

-John Stanley writes that the cast "work to make all this unbelievable stuff believable."
+In Creature Features Movie Guide Strikes Again John Stanley writes that the cast "work to make all this unbelievable stuff believable."